-In this document and in other documents filed with Canadian regulatory authorities or in other communications, Laurentian Bank of Canada may from time to time make written or oral forward-looking statements within the meaning of applicable securities legislation, including statements regarding the Bank's business plan and financial objectives.
-These statements typically use the conditional, as well as words such as outlook, believe, estimate, forecast, project, expect, anticipate, plan, may, should, could, would or the negative or variations thereof or similar terminology.
+In this document and in other documents filed with Canadian regulatory authorities or in other communications, Laurentian Bank of Canada may from time to time make written or oral forward-looking statements within the meaning of applicable securities legislation.
+Forward-looking statements include, but are not limited to, statements regarding the Bank's business plan and financial objectives.
+The forward-looking statements contained in this document are used to assist the Bank's security holders and financial analysts in obtaining a better understanding of the Bank's financial position and the results of operations as at and for the periods ended on the dates presented and may not be appropriate for other purposes.
+Forward-looking statements typically use the conditional, as well as words such as prospects, believe, estimate, forecast, project, expect, anticipate, plan, may, should, could and would, or the negative of these terms, variations thereof or similar terminology.

-By their very nature, forward-looking statements are based on assumptions and involve inherent risks and uncertainties, both general and specific in nature.
+By their very nature, forward-looking- statements are based on assumptions and involve inherent risks and uncertainties, both general and specific in nature.
 It is therefore possible that the forecasts, projections and other forward-looking statements will not be achieved or will prove to be inaccurate.
-Although the Bank believes that the expectations reflected in these forward-looking statements are reasonable, it provides no assurance that these expectations will prove to be correct.
+Although the Bank believes that the expectations reflected in these forward-looking statements are reasonable, it can give no assurance that these expectations will prove to have been correct.

-The Bank cautions readers against placing undue reliance on forward-looking statements when making decisions, as the actual results could differ materially from the opinions, plans, objectives, expectations, forecasts, estimates and intentions expressed in such forward-looking statements due to various material factors.
-Among other things, these factors include capital market activity, changes in government monetary, fiscal and economic policies, changes in interest rates, inflation levels and general economic conditions, legislative and regulatory developments, competition, credit ratings, scarcity of human resources and the technological environment.
+The Bank cautions readers against placing undue reliance on forward-looking statements when making decisions, as the actual results could differ considerably from the opinions, plans, objectives, expectations, forecasts, estimates and intentions expressed in such forward-looking statements due to various material factors.
+Among other things, these factors include capital market activity, changes in government monetary, fiscal and economic policies, changes in interest rates, inflation levels and general economic conditions, legislative and regulatory developments, competition, credit ratings, scarcity of human resources and technological environment.
 The Bank further cautions that the foregoing list of factors is not exhaustive.
-For more information on the risks, uncertainties and assumptions that would cause the Bank's actual results to differ from current expectations, please refer to the Bank's public filings available at www.sedar.com.
+For more information on the risks, uncertainties and assumptions that would cause the Bank's actual results to differ from current expectations, please also refer to the Bank's public filings available at www.sedar.com.